 Getting there is a matter of practice, building from smaller to larger efforts.
 You start with something small, gradually piecing together how one thing works with the next.

 You can start with Waves of Focus.
-A 4 week-long course that gives you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.
+A 10-week course that gives you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.

 10-week course that gives you exercises to get out from under the overloaded lists, chaotic desktops, and a sea of sticky notes to start guiding your powerful and creative mind to where you want it to go.

 We’ll go in depth on the following concepts…